-Based on the mode of action, the major food preservation techniques can be categorized as
+Based on the mode of action, the major food preservation techniques can be categorized as (1) slowing down or inhibiting chemical deterioration and microbial growth,

-- (1) slowing down or inhibiting chemical deterioration and microbial growth, - (2) directly inactivating bacteria, yeasts, molds, or enzymes, and - (3) avoiding recontamination before and after processing.
+(2) directly inactivating bacteria, yeasts, molds, or enzymes, and

+(3) avoiding recontamination before and after processing.

 A number of techniques or methods from the above categories are shown in Figure 1.3.
-While the currently used traditional preservation procedures continue in one or more of these three ways, there have recently been great efforts to improve the quality of food products principally to meet the requirements of consumers through the 8 Handbook of Food Preservation, Second Edition Food preservation methods Inhibition Low-temperature storage Reduction of water activity Decrease of oxygen Increase of carbon dioxide Acidification Fermentation Adding preservatives Adding antioxidants Control of pH Freezing Drying Concentration Surface coating Structural modifications Chemical modifications Gas removal Changes in phase transition
+W currently used traditional preservation procedures continue in one or more of these three wa have recently been great efforts to improve the quality of food products principally to t requirements of consumers through the 8 Handbook of Food Preservation, Second Editi preservation methods Inhibition Low-temperature storage Reduction of water activity Dec oxygen Increase of carbon dioxide Acidification Fermentation Adding preservatives antioxidants Control of pH Freezing Drying Concentration Surface coating Structural modi Chemical modifications Gas removal Changes in phase transition